1. Introduction

 Primary Asset

-Risks associated with his supporting assets
+Risks associated with its supporting assets

-Risks associated with himself
+Risks associated with themselves

 Supporting Asset

-Risks associated with himself
+Risks associated with themselves

 No risks